Feminist and Gender Studies

-Joint Honours in Women's Studies and Political Science
+Joint Honours in Feminist and Gender Studies and in Political Science

 General admission requirements

-- Students of the Institute can conduct research at the Canadian Women’s Movement Archives, located at uOttawa’s Morisset Library and can attend the Annual Shirley Greenberg Lecture in Women’s Studies as well as the series of Feminist Café.
+- Students can conduct research at the Canadian Women’s Movement Archives, attend the Annual Shirley Greenberg Lecture, participate in the Feminist Café series, and volunteer at the Women’s Resource Centre on campus.

 - Community or international development officer